BioSchemas/bioschemas.github.io/_groups/Biotea2Bioschemas.md

 objectives:
   [
-    'Define marginality and cardinality for scholarly publications and related types such as journal, publication issue and publication volume', 'Recommend some ontologies that can be used as specialized values for some properties'' ]
+    'Define marginality and cardinality for scholarly publications and related types such as journal, publication issue and publication volume', 'Recommend some ontologies that can be used as specialized values for some properties' ]

 specifications: